mmore500/signalgp-lite/joss/paper.md

 Event-driven genetic programming representations have been shown to outperform traditional imperative representations on interaction-intensive problems.
 These representations organize genome content into modules that are triggered in response to enviromental signals, simplifying simulation design and implementation.
 Existing work developing event-driven genetic programming methodology has largely used the SignalGP library, which caters to traditional program synthesis applications.
-The signalgp-lite library enables larger-scale artificial life experiments with similar agents by removing control flow overhead and trading run-time flexibility for better-performing compile-time configuration.
+The signalgp-lite library enables larger-scale artificial life experiments with streamlined agents by removing control flow overhead and trading run-time flexibility for better-performing compile-time configuration.
 Here, we report benchmarking experiments that show an 8x to 30x speedup.
-We also report solution quality equivalent to SignalGP on two benchmark problems originally developed to test the ability of evolved programs to respond to a large number of signals and to understand signals contextually.
+We also report solution quality equivalent to SignalGP on two benchmark problems originally developed to test the ability of evolved programs to respond to a large number of signals and to modulate signal response based on context.

 # Summary

 `signalgp-lite` is a C++ library for event-driven genetic programming.
-Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven simulations trigger event handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
+Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals from enviromental, self-generated, and cohabitant-generated.
-This representation outperforms traditional imperative genetic programming on interaction intensive problems, where the simulation must handle inputs from the enviroment or other organisms, as is the case in some genetic programming contexts and many artifical life simulations.
+Event-driven representation outperforms traditional imperative genetic programming on interaction intensive problems where the simulation must handle inputs from the enviroment or other organisms, as is the case in some genetic programming contexts and many artifical life simulations.

 # Statement of need

 Despite being able to simulate evolution with much faster generational turnover than is possible in biological experiements [@ofria2004avida], the scale of artifical life populations is profoundly limited by available computational resources [@Moreno_2020].
-Large population sizes are essential to studying key biological topics such as ecologies, the transition to multicelularity, and the role of rare events in evolution.
+Large population sizes are essential to studying phenomena such as ecologies, the transition to multicelularity, and rare events in evolution.
 In conjunction with parallel and distributied computing, computational efficiency is crucial to enabling larger-scale artificial life situations.

-In comparison to SignalGP, which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speedup.
+[introduce SGP] In comparison to SignalGP, which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
-Since the simulation parameters of artificial life experiments need not change during execution, they are a clear candidate for using `signalgp-lite`.
+Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using `signalgp-lite`.

-The library has enabled order-of-magnitude scale-up of existing Artificial Life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other Artificial Life and Genetic Programming contexts.
+The library has enabled order-of-magnitude scale-up of existing artificial life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other artificial life and Genetic Programming contexts.

 ## Execution Speed Benchmarking

 We performed a set of microbenchmarks to quantify the effectiveness of `signalgp-lite`'s optimizations in accelerating execution of event-driven genetic programs.

-Hardware caching size profoundly affects memory access time, which is key to performance [@skadron1999branch].
+Hardware caching size profoundly affects memory access time, which is key to computational performance [@skadron1999branch].
-In order to determine the relative perfomance of the libraries across cache levels, we benchmarked over different orders of magnitude of memory loads, by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
+In order to determine the relative perfomance of the SignalGP and `signalgp-lite` across cache levels, we benchmarked over different orders of magnitude of memory loads by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
-Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings measured using Google Benchmark version 1.5.2-1.
+Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings measured using Google Benchmark version 1.5.2-1. [move somewhere else] [where?]

 We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.

 ### control

-The control involves importing the library to benchmark and measuring an empty loop.
-This experiemnt verifies the validity of our benchmarking process.
+The control involves importing the library to benchmark and measuring the execution time of an empty loop.
+This experiment verifies the validity of our benchmarking process.
 The 1x wall speedup (\autoref{fig:bench-wall}) confirms that further results are not unduely skewed by our experimental aparatus.

 ### nop

 The `nop` instruction is benchmarked directly, being the only call measured inside the benchmarking loop.
-This isolates the relative performance impact of `signalgp-lite`'s byte-code interpreter compared to SignalGP's lamda-based instructions.
+This isolates the relative performance impact of `signalgp-lite`'s byte-code interpreter compared to SignalGP's lambda-based instructions.

 We observe an 8x to 30x speedup under `signalgp-lite` (\autoref{fig:bench-wall}).